lg-gonzalez-juarez/documentation/pages/mydoc/mydoc_python_usage.md

 {% include callout.html content="This is my **success** type callout.
 It has a border on the left whose color you define by passing a type parameter." type="success" %}

-{% include callout.html content="This is my **info** type callout.
-It has a border on the left whose color you define by passing a type parameter." type="info" %}

 {% include callout.html content="This is my **warning** type callout.
 It has a border on the left whose color you define by passing a type parameter." type="warning" %}